Shijiazhuang Zhengding International Airport: Rail

 The Beijing–Guangzhou–Shenzhen–Hong Kong High-Speed Railway passes within about 3 km south of the airport's terminal.
 A few trains a day stop at Zhengding Airport railway station, providing convenient service to Shijiazhuang railway station and a few other key stations in the Beijing/Hebei/Henan/Shanxi region.

 It takes under 15 minutes for a D- or G-series train to travel from Zhengding Airport railway station to Shijiazhuang railway station.

-Shijiazhuang Airport Authority views the railway as an important tool to attract passengers to the airport not just from Shijiazhuang, but from the wider region as well.
+Shijiazhuang Airport Authority views the railway as an important tool to attract passengers to the airport, not just from Shijiazhuang, but from the wider region as well.
 They have announced a program providing air passengers flying to Shijiazhuang with free train tickets to station such as Beijing West and Zhengzhou; passengers arriving to the airport by train and leaving by plane can have the cost of their train tickets reimbursed as well.

 Bus

-There are 5 bus routes to and from points throughout the city including Hebei Stadium, Jinyuan Hotel, Shijiazhuang Railway Station, Dongkaifaqu, Hoton Hotel.
-The airport buses run to each of the two terminals and cost up to ¥20 per ride depending on the route.
+There are 5 bus routes to and from points throughout the city, including Hebei Stadium, Jinyuan Hotel, Shijiazhuang Railway Station, Dongkaifaqu, and Hoton Hotel.
+The airport buses run to each of the two terminals and cost up to ¥20 per ride, depending on the route.
 The airport buses accept only paper tickets that are sold at each terminal and certain bus stops in the city.
-The airport also offers inter-city bus services to and from neighboring cities including Baoding, Dingzhou, Anguo, Gaoyang, Xiong'an, Baigou, Xingtai, Hengshui, Anping, Shenzhou, Handan, Cangzhou, Yangquan, Dezhou, Xinji, Zhengding and Luquan.
+The airport also offers inter-city bus services to and from neighboring cities, including Baoding, Dingzhou, Anguo, Gaoyang, Xiong'an, Baigou, Xingtai, Hengshui, Anping, Shenzhou, Handan, Cangzhou, Yangquan, Dezhou, Xinji, Zhengding, and Luquan.

 Taxi

-Taxi stations are set on the arrival floor of both terminal 1 and 2.
-The expense is determined by meter.
-It usually costs around ¥100 from Zhongshandonglu Air Ticket Office to airport.
+Taxi stations are set on the arrival floor of both Terminal 1 and Terminal 2.
+The expense is determined by the meter.
+It usually costs around ¥100 from Zhongshandonglu Air Ticket Office to the airport.